westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Payment information

 • Kiosk: At the kiosk located in the facility visitation area, courthouses, government, or probation offices, interested persons may conveniently make deposits into an inmate’s account.
-Payment with cash, debit, or credit cards, are permitted.
+Payment with cash, debit, or credit card is permitted.
 Paying at a kiosk is similar to using an ATM.

 • Mail: Make payments by mail by completing the Trust Fund deposit slip and following the instructions therein.